 There are MANY reasons to support a child's primary language.

 To start, there are negative social and emotional implications if the primary language is lost.
-The child needs to know his or her primary language in order to be part of their community/culture and build relationships with family members.
+The children need to know their primary language in order to be part of their community/culture and build relationships with family members.

 Also, a strong first language will help the development of the second language.

-Not to mention the MANY benefits to knowing 2 languages.
+Not to mention, there are MANY benefits of knowing 2 languages.
 Read more about this here: benefits of being bilingual.